uiua-lang/uiua/site/text/tutorial/Modifiers and Functions.md

 If this is *not* the case, the declared signature will be *made* to be correct by, after the function has run, either removing extra arguments or adding extra outputs.

-For example, even though this functions has signature `|2.1`, the declared signature of `|2.2` causes an extra debug output to be returned.
+For example, even though this function has signature `|2.1`, the declared signature of `|2.2` causes an extra debug output to be returned.
 This debug output is a boxed string.
 This is done to ensure that the function does in fact have 2 outputs.

 ```uiua should fail
 F ← |2.2 ⊟+1